Calindra/cartesi-proposals/proposal-04-Syscoin.md

 **Cartesi & Syscoin Data Availability**

-This project is a Proof of Concept to run the Cartesi technology over Syscoin DA solution.
+Combining the computational power of Cartesi and the data availability (DA) of Syscoin, to leverage the benefits of both platforms.

 **Project Description**
 <!-- [Write the description long-form here, or else paste a [google drive link](https://url/) to a slide deck]
 -->

 This project aims to demonstrate the feasibility and potential of integrating Cartesi’s layer-2 solution with Syscoin’s network-enhanced virtual machine (NEVM), enabling developers to create scalable, secure, and decentralized applications using mainstream software stacks and tools.
-This PoC will fetch and validate raw data from Syscoin DA solution and process it using Pandas.
+This Prof of Concept will fetch and validate raw data from Syscoin DA solution and process it using Pandas inside the Cartesi Machine.

 ![Cartesi and Syscoin](https://github.com/Calindra/cartesi-proposals/blob/main/images/cartesi_proposal_Syscoin_1.png?raw=true)